TexasReal CountyCourt Process

 3. Trial (If No Plea Deal)

-• Common Defenses: Common defenses to DUI charges include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not actually intoxicated.
+• Common defenses: Common defenses in DUI cases include challenging the legality of the traffic stop, questioning the accuracy of the breath or blood test, and arguing that you were not impaired.

 First Offense